worachat-dev/Burger-Bar-Restaurant-Website-2nd-Project-FED/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## Acknowledgments

+I would like to thank "Zaxel" for providing clear guidance on for the bigmack tutorial with js, html and css code files.

 ## Contact

 For any inquiries or issues, please contact me!